DORCAS12345/lamisplus-core/README.md

  This will generate the LAMISPlus application in `target/lamisplus.war` which you will have to deploy into an application server like for example [tomcat](https://tomcat.apache.org/) or [jetty](http://www.eclipse.org/jetty/).

 ##Database Initialization
 When you launh your application for the first time.
-The applicattion will initialize your database using liqguid base.
-Lamisplus uses postgreSQL database as most of the data are stores as JSONB and is well suppoeted by Postgres.
+The applicattion will initialize your database using Liquibase.
+Lamisplus uses postgreSQL database as most of the data are stores as JSONB and is well suppoeted by PostgreSQL.

 ### Deploy
  For development purposes you can simply deploy the ` lamisplus.war`   using any server of your choice (tomcat among others)